-Remember: Implants do NOT protect against sexually transmitted infections
+Remember: Implants do not protect against sexually transmitted infections

-Remember: Implants do NOT protect against sexually transmitted infections.
+Remember: Implants do not protect against sexually transmitted infections.

 Implants work by preventing the release of an egg (ovulation) and by increasing cervical mucus, which prevents sperm from meeting the egg (on the rare chance that an egg is released).
 They also thin the lining of your womb.
 They are 99% effective in preventing pregnancy.

-- You can breastfeed with an implant.
+- You can breastfeed with an implant

-- They can be removed at any time.
+- They can be removed at any time

-- They are one of the most effective contraceptives around, with an effectiveness rating of 99%.
+- They are one of the most effective contraceptives around, with an effectiveness rating of 99%

-How to use implants
+How to use a contraceptive implant

-- Implants should always be fitted by a trained doctor or nurse, and usually during the first five days of your period.
+- Implants should always be fitted by a trained doctor or nurse, and usually during the first five days of your period

-- They will then place the tube under the skin of your arm, using a special needle.
+- They will then place the tube under the skin of your arm, using a special needle

-- It should only take a few minutes.
+- It should only take a few minutes

-- Implants may not be as effective or suitable for women who are obese (with a BMI over 35).
+- Implants may not be as effective or suitable for women who are obese (with a BMI over 35)